Lestari Awards 2026

 Sustainable Ecosystems

-Recognizing an organization who has implemented a project that has conserved, restored, regenerated or rehabilitated and developed sustainable ecosystems including projects that are also focused on conserving existing terrestrial or aquatic ecosystems.
+Recognizing an organization who has implemented a program that has conserved, restored, regenerated or rehabilitated and developed sustainable ecosystems including existing terrestrial or aquatic ecosystems.

 GRI Indicative Reference: